freeCodeCamp/guide/src/pages/articles/miscellaneous/us-state-map-visualization-using-d3js/index.md

 ### Step by Step instructions:

 *   First , we will need to create a US map.
-    1. You can either create a map from scratch using sources like - [Stately.](https://intridea.github.io/stately/)
+    1. You can either create a map from scratch using sources like - <a href='https://intridea.github.io/stately/' target='_blank' rel='nofollow'>Stately.</a>

-    2. Get a already created map from [freehtml5maps](http://freehtml5maps.com) or use this [Javascript](http://bl.ocks.org/NPashaP/raw/a74faf20b492ad377312/3513ad985b2fa93ea35f2fc864cb30540c298171/uStates.js)
+    2. Get a already created map from <a href='http://freehtml5maps.com' target='_blank' rel='nofollow'>freehtml5maps</a> or use this <a href='http://bl.ocks.org/NPashaP/raw/a74faf20b492ad377312/3513ad985b2fa93ea35f2fc864cb30540c298171/uStates.js' target='_blank' rel='nofollow'>Javascript</a>
 *   Add your map to the main javascript used for visualization

 For Example, `(script src="uStates.js")(/script) (!-- creates uStates. --)`